broken-helmet/assetto-corsa-rally-pacenotes/README.md

 Creating your own pacenotes by hand
 -----------------------------------
 A pacenote consists of three things:
 1. `distance` - This is the distance into the stage for this pacenote in metres.
-Press the "Distance" button to show the current distance.
+Press the "Odometer" button to show the current distance.
 The codriver will call out this pacenote some time before the pacenote, so you do not have to keep that into account.
 2. `link_to_next` - Whether when the notes from the current pacenote are called out, the next one will be called